ponylang/contributors/raspberry-pi-4-development-environment.md

 Cmake is required so go ahead an install it:

 - sudo apt-get update --allow-releaseinfo-change
-- sudo apt-get install cmake
+- sudo apt-get install cmake git

 At this time, you can't build Pony on a 32-bit Arm system using clang.
 Additionally, lldb doesn't appear to work in general.
 If you are working on solving either of those issues, go ahead an install them as well: